jbeeko/TypeUp/README.md

 # TypeUp
 TypeUp consists of a FSharp object notation (FSON) and a matching FSONParser.
 TypeUp lets you represent a wide range of FSharp types in a simple text format and then parse them into matching FSharp types on demand.
 Effectivly FSharp provides the data definition language for a simple human readable object notation.

-TypeUp is useful where typed data or documents need to be specified in a text file.
+TypeUp hopes to be useful where typed data or documents need to be specified in a text file.
 For example project configuration files, blog posts, contracts and, service definition documents.

 For the FSharp developer using TypeUp is very simple and direct.
 Most FSharp domain models will define a valid matching FSON dialect that can be used to specify data directly.
 There is no need to parse another representation such as JSON and then translate the parsed structure into the FSharp types.